 “For me, it has always been important to discuss university matters in confidence.
 We met twice a year, talking about accreditation processes, the relationship with industry, the grants system, and the relationship between pre-university education and university education in the Netherlands.
 We tend to think that it is only the Netherlands that is affected by that, but it is just as relevant an issue in Stockholm.”
 Hans van Duijn

 “After the Treaty of Bologna, we knew more about everyone else’s education systems, although that tells us little about the substance of a title,” says Heinzel.
 “We therefore met to evaluate the quality aspects of the titles.”

 Ramon Wyss, the vice-president of the Royal Institute of Technology (KTH) in Stockholm, describes it as “a very powerful declaration”.
 “And it is very useful for, say, a Dutch student wishing to do his Master’s at a department somewhere else in Europe, where they may never have heard of Eindhoven.”

-Dual Master’s programs do not exist for every department at every Cluster university: setting them up still takes a lot of time and consultation.
+Dual Master’s programs do not exist for every department at every CLUSTER university: setting them up still takes a lot of time and consultation.
 However, this process is made considerably easier thanks to the standard agreement.
 For PhD students, too, the network has become more active as the years have progressed.
-In October 2011, for example, the first ‘doctoral school’ was held in Tällberg, in Sweden.
+In October 2011, for example, the first ‘doctoral school’ was held in Tällberg, Sweden.
 PhD students from all over Europe spent a week taking courses on ‘materials for energy’.
-The school was coordinated by the KTH, with professors – also from all over Europe – coming to Tällberg to give lessons.
+The school was coordinated by KTH, with professors – also from all over Europe – coming to Tällberg to give lessons.

 As a student you can graduate with a valid degree from two CLUSTER universities.
-Please ask your student counselling at your own university for more information.
+Please ask your student counselling at your university for more information.